Zankoku-Okuno/ammonite/STATUS.md

 So, the loader for evaling files relies on the loader for parsing files relies on the filesystem.

 When lambdas bind multiple args at once, it is a seq, not an ap.
 Ap is for deconstructors.

+You know, it might be nice to allow abstract types to be callable and accessible/updatable.
+Not the structural types, though.